Skip to Content

 • Wholesale Drug Distributors – entities that distribute drug products, of which they are not the manufacturer, to non-consumer entities.
 Wholesalers acquire the products they distribute from manufacturers and later sell the products to pharmacies at market prices.

-• Pharmacies – entities that fill consumer prescriptions using drug products acquired from wholesalers.
+• Pharmacies – entities that fill consumer prescriptions using drug products acquired from wholesalers (see footnote 4).

 • Pharmacy Benefit Managers (PBM) – third party administrators of prescription drug programs for payers with major duties including development and management of payer drug formularies, negotiation of contract pricing between payers and pharmacies, and negotiation of rebates from manufacturers for products administered on behalf of payers.